 - 50 YOWM

-- · Sees flashes and floaters
+- Sees flashes and floaters

-- · Presents to optometrist
+- Presents to optometrist

 - Dilation and BIO performed

-- \bullet "Ø breaks, Ø detachment" recorded
+- "Ø breaks, Ø detachment" recorded

+- No scleral indentation performed

 - Patient warned signs and symptoms RD

 - Dismissed

 - Patient has worsening of symptoms and vision loss one week later

-- Telephones optometrist who immediately directs patient to retinal specialist
+- Telephones optometrist who immediately directs patient to retinologist

 - Does not record this in the chart

 - Patient now has RD

 - Poor surgical outcome

 - Sues OD for malpractice

 - Is it malpractice?
 Was standard of care breached?

+- NO!